 19. The M&M’s Spokescandies by Mars

 The company with not one but five recognizable mascots!
-The choice of the cute colorful spokescandies as brand representatives was such a clever decision of Mars since these guys entirely gave the idea of the M&M’s product line and simply couldn’t be confused with anything else.
+The choice of the cute colorful spokes candies as brand representatives was such a clever decision of Mars since these guys entirely gave the idea of the M&M’s product line and simply couldn’t be confused with anything else.
 Since they were five, the company gave them names corresponding to their colors which made them super easy and intuitive for the audience to remember.
 Nice move, Mars!

 20. Colonel Sanders by KFC

 Here is a brand mascot design resembling the founder of the company itself: Colonel Sanders, a founder of KFC!
-Who would have thought that a human face could make such a memorable and widely known mascot, incorporated even in the company’s logo.
-Created years after the death of its founder, this friendly smiling face with glasses, white hair and goatee certainly has turned out to be a super successful choice of a brand character conveying professionalism and vast chef experience.
+Who would have thought that a human face could make such a memorable and widely known mascot, incorporated even in the company’s logo?
+Created years after the death of its founder, this friendly smiling face with glasses, white hair and goatee certainly have turned out to be a super successful choice of a brand character conveying professionalism and vast chef experience.

 21. Geico Gecko

 The quirky lizard character’s name was actually chosen due to the many mispronunciations of the brand name itself.
 Being the first most identifiable brand representative of the car insurance company, this cartoon character has certainly become a legend.
 True, it was not designed as the usual cute-looking brand cartoon but still managed to grow on the audience as a little green insurance expert conveying professionalism and reliability.

 Which other famous brand mascot would you add to this list?